 We love our cats and want to do whatever we can help to make sure they are in tip top condition so during the life time of our pet they will no doubt need to visit the vets several times.
 These vet fees will soon add up and as pet owners this can become expensive.
 The good news is that pet insurance can help cover the cost of these veterinary bills depending on the correct policy being in place, illnesses or injuries can both be covered or just one of them depending on your individual needs.

 Typically, younger cats are more at risk during the important first few months, while they learn about their new surroundings.
 Due to a cats intrusive nature, most will agree that it can lead to the occasional bump and scrape, leading to the cost of veterinary treatment to get them back to their usual self.
 These unexpected bills can be nasty on the bank, which no one wants.

-Our Cat Insurance policies cover every situation, guaranteeing your peace of mind and allowing you to watch and play with your new ‘four legged friend’ without a worry.
-With veterinary costs being high (and getting higher each year), insuring your cat is essential.
+The Cat Insurance policies included in this online comparison can help cover many a situation, offering you added peace of mind and allowing you to watch and play with your new ‘four legged friend’ without a worry.
+With veterinary costs being high (and getting higher and higher each year), insuring your cat is becoming more and more essential.
 It gives you the peace of mind of knowing that, if your cat falls ill, is injured or hurt, the costs of treatment will be covered.

 An annual policy lasts for 12 months, meaning your cat is protected for a year, and you will be reimbursed for any vet’s costs you have during that time.

 But what if your cat develops a condition after those 12 months?
 It might not be possible to renew your annual policy or start a new one, if your cat is undergoing treatment.

 For this reason, we also offer lifetime policies, meaning there is no time limit on the duration of the claim, so your cat will be covered for as long as is needed.
 The benefits of having cat insurance are never ending.
 PetInsurance.co.uk have you covered.